CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 * New Device Inventory:
   * It uses better metadata information for endpoints from Sophos-central API.
   * It merges devices automatically based on information like hostname, mac-address, IP-address to show accurate count of devices.
-  * As you can see above two screenshots now Cyences App intelligently merge entries which are for same device.
   * New device inventory assigns unique uuid to each device.
   * Device Master Table name changed to Device Inventory.
 * Added Linux Reports dashboard.